It’s no secret that everyone at Skiology is a massive foodie and store cupboard cooking is where it all starts!

 Add the peanut butter and whizz to the consistency you need.
 Instant, tasty and super healthy (in moderation).
 Thanks to Resort Manager Sam, what a belter of a recipe!

 2-3 ripe Avocado

 2 tsp runny honey

 Melt 205g chocolate in a bain-marie (in a heatproof bowl over barely simmering water).
 Leave the chocolate to cool.
 In the magimix, blend all the mousse ingredients together until smooth and fluffy (2-3 minutes).
 Carefully mix with the cool melted chocolate and then add to ramekins and place in the fridge to set for 2-3 hours.

 Great recipe for using us any fruit that is about to go over.
 Simply chop into 1 inch chunks or smaller and freeze (if berries, just freeze whole).

 When ready to make your sorbet simply remove it from the freezer, add it to the blender with any flavour yoghurt.
 You may need a little honey to taste if the fruit is quite tart.
 Serve immediately.

 Chocolate Dippy Fondue

-Gently heat the cream in a pan on a medium heat.
-Before it begins to simmer, remover from the heat and add the chocolate (it will melt quicker the smaller the chunks you cut).
+Gently heat the cream in a pan on medium heat.
+Before it begins to simmer, remove from the heat and add the chocolate.
+(It will melt quicker the smaller the chunks you cut).
 Stir continuously until well combined.